 By Natalia de La Rosa

-The Colombian-American artist Yohanna M. Roa presented the exhibition Textile Woman at the ArtLatinou gallery in Mexico City.
-The name of the exhibition evidence the general approach of the project, which is dedicated to thinking about the relationship between art and textile work from feminist theory.
-The curator of the exhibition, Karen Cordero Reiman explains that the particularity of Roa's production lies in its transdisciplinarity since it crosses sewing, archival work and performance.
-The exhibition proposal consists of fifteen works in the following formats: intervened prints, engravings and prints with seams, embroidery, crochet with added beads, lace and fringes.
-It is part of both a theoretical investigation since the artist has an academic training and a practical one, based on work within sewing and weaving, connected, in turn, to an affective and family bond since her grandfather was a tailor her grandmother a dressmaker.
-The proposal intertwines several layers as if the curatorship and the choice of materials created a kind of meta-weaving by uniting different elements that seem to be in opposition: art and sewing, writing and embroidery, high art and decorative art, machine work and manual work, forms of hegemonic knowledge with alternative epistemologies.
+The Colombian-American artist Yohanna M. Roa presented the exhibition *Textile Woman* at the ArtLatinou gallery in Mexico City.
+The title of the exhibition reflects the project's overarching theme, which focuses on exploring the relationship between art and textile work through a feminist lens.
+The exhibition’s curator, Karen Cordero Reiman, explains that the uniqueness of Roa's work lies in its transdisciplinarity, as it merges sewing, archival work, and performance.
+The exhibition features fifteen works in various formats, including intervened prints, engravings with seams, embroidery, crochet with added beads, lace, and fringes.
+It is both a theoretical investigation, informed by the artist’s academic background, and a practical exploration rooted in sewing and weaving practices.
+This work is also deeply connected to the artist's personal history, as her grandfather was a tailor and her grandmother a dressmaker.
+The exhibition weaves together multiple layers, as the curatorship and selection of materials create a kind of meta-weaving, merging elements that might seem contradictory: art and sewing, writing and embroidery, high art and decorative art, machine-made and handcrafted work, and hegemonic knowledge versus alternative epistemologies.

-The exhibition takes advantage of the gallery to create a space that transforms the condition of the white cube and gives way to an environment that oscillates between the domestic context and the art room.
-This installation decision allows the link and tension between the artistic object and the textile object to be expanded since it includes a complimentary dichotomy, based on the connection between the body and architecture, through the choice of specific furniture as a museographic accompaniment (a couple of tables, a sculptural cushion and a rug), as well as the union between two fabrics in the piece that gives the show its name, Textile Woman (2022).
-The connection between construction, furniture and clothing constitutes a turning point in the proposal since it attacks the notion of a passive curatorial device by including a bodily action, its residues and open possibilities.
+The exhibition takes full advantage of the gallery space, transforming the typical "white cube" into an environment that oscillates between the domestic setting and the art space.
+This curatorial decision allows for an expanded dialogue and tension between the artistic object and the textile object, introducing a complementary dichotomy based on the connection between body and architecture.
+This is achieved through the careful selection of specific furniture pieces as museographic elements—such as a pair of tables, a sculptural cushion, and a rug—alongside the fusion of two fabrics in the piece that lends its name to the exhibition, *Textile Woman* (2022).
+The relationship between construction, furniture, and clothing becomes a pivotal aspect of the exhibition, as it challenges the idea of the passive curatorial device by incorporating bodily action, its traces, and open-ended possibilities.

-Textile Woman uses the reference to sewing and the domestic sphere to introduce a broad reflection on the History of Art itself.
-Statement 1 and Statement 2 are two attempts dedicated to questioning the forms of study and dissemination of the discipline by unfolding the canonical narrative and reinventing a language through the mechanical fabric that passes overprinted images and letters through threads ordered by starting from a fretwork pattern that configures an experimental alphabet, where color and shape refer to other meanings and abstract languages.
-Turning the pages vertically also rearranges the way you read.
+¨Textile Woman¨ uses references to sewing and the domestic sphere to prompt a broader reflection on the History of Art itself ¨Statement 1¨ and ¨Statement 2¨ are two attempts aimed at questioning the methods of study and dissemination within the discipline by unraveling the canonical narrative and reinventing a language.
+This is achieved through the mechanical fabric that layers overprinted images and letters, woven together by threads following a fretwork pattern.
+This pattern forms an experimental alphabet, where color and shape suggest new meanings and abstract languages.
+The act of turning the pages vertically further disrupts traditional reading patterns, rearranging the way the text is understood.

-The works Cenefas I, Ventana, Tapiz, Mantel and Ornamento make another important turn.
-These pieces have the particularity of transgressing the notion of the image that resides in reproduction in textbooks, the basis of a literate pedagogy for the study of art by changing their meaning as everyday objects.
-These new "fabrics" transgress the separation between aesthetic and useful objects.
-Instead, the ensemble proposes the reappropriation of Western art references (a Renaissance mural, a Baroque engraving, a neoclassical painting) that Roa restores through scraps, cutouts from the same book, embroidery and collages to recover a direct functionality, as evidenced by the titles, whether to decorate, look through or cover.
-In this way, the figures and the very narrative structure of the opening scenes, whether mythical, allegorical, or landscape, are altered by cutting, contouring, texture and color.
-My chest with flowers dialogues with this set, as it uses an illustrated page that changes direction, includes embroidery and a frame.
-Again, the work emphasizes the relationship between corporeality and construction by using a pink lace as a tapestry to transform the wall.
-This detail confirms and constantly reminds us that this expository exercise was defined by taking our own experience into account.
+The works Cenefas I, Ventana, Tapiz, Mantel, and Ornamento represent another significant shift.
+These pieces challenge the conventional notion of the image as something that resides solely in reproduction within textbooks, the foundation of a literate pedagogy for studying art.
+By altering their meaning as everyday objects, these works transcend the boundary between aesthetic and utilitarian items.
+Instead, they propose the reappropriation of Western art references—such as a Renaissance mural, a Baroque engraving, and a neoclassical painting—which Roa reinterprets through scraps, cutouts from the same books, embroidery, and collages, reintroducing a direct functionality as suggested by their titles, whether to decorate, look through, or cover.
+In this way, the figures and narrative structures of the opening scenes—whether mythical, allegorical, or landscape—are transformed by cutting, contouring, texture, and color.

 On the other hand, the pieces Family Portrait I, Family Portrait II and Family Portrait III take up the pictorial genre and the Dutch, rococo and neoclassical traditions to delve into the motif of the female figure.
 In this way, the artist questions the forms of representation of femininity in art, from the intervention in pages of art history books or prints on pearled paper with embroidery, tulle, and beads added to the frames in crochet or lace.
 In this exercise, materiality is taken to the extreme by completely covering characters, frame is an element that unifies the image with its support and gives another meaning to the reading of the portrait.